tianleimin/Thesis-EmotionRecognition/Demo/README.md

-# Demo for emotion recognition
+# Demo of Emotion Recognition

+A demo of predicting binary Arousal and Valence from speech recording and transcript

 All codes written in Python 2.7.13.